nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

    1. Prerequisites: All compulsory parameters must be provided.

-   1. Test case: `add n/Amy Johnson i/951Q p/12345678 e/amy.j@example.com a/123 Main Street t/friends l/ABC9876D`<br>
+   1. Test case: `add n/Amy Johnson i/951Q p/12345678 e/amy.j@example.com a/123 Main Street t/friends l/SBC9876D`<br>
-     Expected: Robert Green is added to the database without a policy.
+     Expected: Robert Green is added to the data file without a policy.
 Details of the added person are shown in the status message.
 Timestamp in the status bar as well as the display list is updated.

-   1. Test case: `add n/Robert Green i/234F e/robert.g@example.com a/456 Oak Avenue t/neighbors l/XYZ1234E`<br>
+   1. Test case: `add n/Robert Green i/234F e/robert.g@example.com a/456 Oak Avenue t/neighbors l/SYZ1234E`<br>
       Expected: Error details shown in the status message.
 Timestamp in the status bar is updated.
 Status bar as well as the display list remains the same.

-    1. Test case: `add n/Amy Johnson i/951Q p/12345678 e/amy.j a/123 Main Street t/friends l/ABC9876D` <br>
+   1. Test case: `add n/Amy Johnson i/951Q p/12345678 e/amy.j a/123 Main Street t/friends l/SBC9876D` <br>
       Expected: No person is added because one of the inputs is not in the correct format.
 Error details shown in the status.
 Timestamp in the status bar is updated.
 Status bar as well as the display list remains the same.

 1. Adding a client with a policy

    1. Prerequisites: All policy parameters must also be provided along with the compulsory non policy parameters.

-    1. Test case: `add n/Jennifer White i/789M p/98765432 e/jennifer.w@example.com a/789 Pine Street t/colleagues l/DEF5678F c/InsuranceCo pn/456X pi/10-11-2023 pe/09-11-2024`<br>
+   1. Test case: `add n/Jennifer White i/789M p/98765432 e/jennifer.w@example.com a/789 Pine Street t/colleagues l/SEF5678P c/InsuranceCo pn/456X pi/10-11-2023 pe/09-11-2024`<br>
      Expected: Details of the added person with policy are shown in the status message.
 Timestamp in the status bar as well as the display list is updated.

    1. Test case: `add n/Emily Lim i/345H p/34567890 e/emilylim@example.com a/Blk 345 Jurong t/family c/XYZ Insurance pn/789Z`<br>
       Expected: Error details shown in the status.
 Timestamp in the status bar is updated.
 Status bar as well as the display list remains the same.

-   1. Test case: `add n/Jennifer White i/789M p/98765432 e/jennifer.w@example.com a/789 Pine Street t/colleagues l/DEF5678F c/InsuranceCo pn/456X pi/10-11-2023 pe/09-11-2022`<br>
+   1. Test case: `add n/Jennifer White i/789M p/98765432 e/jennifer.w@example.com a/789 Pine Street t/colleagues l/SEF5678P c/InsuranceCo pn/456X pi/10-11-2023 pe/09-11-2022`<br>
-      Expected: No person is added to the database because the policy issue date falls impossibly after the expiry date.
+      Expected: No person is added to the data file because the policy issue date falls impossibly after the expiry date.
 Error details shown in the status message.
 Timestamp in the status bar is updated.
 Status bar as well as the display list remains the same.

-   1. Test case: `add n/Jennifer White i/789M p/98765432 e/jennifer.w@example.com a/789 Pine Street t/colleagues l/DEF5678F c/InsuranceCo pn/456X pi/10-11-2023 pe/09-11-2024` in a databse where the same person has already been added.<br>
+   1. Test case: `add n/Jennifer White i/789M p/98765432 e/jennifer.w@example.com a/789 Pine Street t/colleagues l/SEF5678P c/InsuranceCo pn/456X pi/10-11-2023 pe/09-11-2024` in a data file where the same person has already been added.<br>
-      Expected: No person is added because the same person already exists in the database.
+      Expected: No person is added because the same person already exists in the data file.
 Furthermore, even if one compulsory field was different, the policy number cannot be reused.
 Error details shown in the status message.
 Timestamp in the status bar is updated.
 Status bar as well as the display list remains the same.

 ### Help command